tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

  I tend to mix, compress, and limit as I'm composing and coding.
 I use a technique called 'Brauerizing' where I group different instruments (drums, basses, melodies, harmonies) and compress and limit them each individually.
 Then I compress and limit on the master bus.
 This glues the sounds together hierarchically and makes all the elements interact dynamically.
 I almost consider it part of the composition because you need to consider: how much do you want your independent signals to overlap, where do you want negative space, etc.

 This track "10 Megakelvin" is unusual because I didn't use any distortion, just heavy amounts of compression and a little Valhalla Reverb.
-For ear candy, I put an unsynced LFO on the cutoff frequency of a low-pass filter on the acoustic drum break--this really makes loops sound less repetitive and makes the track sort of wash and swell.
+For ear candy, I put an unsynced LFO on the cutoff frequency of a low-pass filter on the acoustic drum break--this technique helps make loops sound less repetitive and makes the whole track sort of wash and swell.
 On the hi-hats I use a free max4live device called 'Granular Mirror Maze', which I heard about from a reddit AMA with Max Cooper.
-It gives these drums a really unique metallic sound that's distinct from normal stereo delay with feedback.
+It adds to these drums a really unique metallic sound that's distinct from normal stereo delay with feedback.

 ### About Relyt R